royal450/NARKETBOOST/replit.md

-✓ **NEW**: Added comprehensive admin controls: block/unblock, badge system, sold-out injection ✓ **NEW**: Integrated reputation system with strikes and trusted levels ✓ **NEW**: Added automatic marketing price generation and category-based thumbnails
+✓ **NEW**: Added comprehensive admin controls: block/unblock, badge system, sold-out injection ✓ **NEW**: Integrated reputation system with strikes and trusted levels ✓ **NEW**: Added automatic marketing price generation and category-based thumbnails ✓ **NEW**: Migrated successfully to Replit environment with production-ready Firebase integration ✓ **NEW**: Created comprehensive Firebase realtime database system with onValue listeners ✓ **NEW**: Added production-ready realtime data sync for all features (services, users, referrals, payments) ✓ **NEW**: Enhanced Channel Market with full Firebase integration and crash prevention ✓ **NEW**: Optimized all pages with proper error handling and realtime Firebase listeners

 ## System Architecture